Academic Coach + Life Coach = Academic Life Coach!

 Learning.
 Communication.
 Joy.
 Empathy.

-I believe we can model how to be successful and grateful and thereby create a more informed and more civil society.
-Teenagers and young adults who learn essential life skills such as study skills, resilience, gratitude, empathy, and how to achieve desired outcomes will be confident and compassionate leaders.
+I believe we can model how to be successful and grateful, and create a more informed, more civil society.
+Teenagers and young adults who learn essential life skills such as study strategies, resilience, gratitude, empathy, and how to achieve desired outcomes,will be confident and compassionate leaders.

 I encourage mindfulness: being grateful, being present, being aware, being authentic.
-I enjoy walks, reading, TV mysteries, my vegetable garden, and spending time with my husband of 30 plus years, my family, and my friends.
-I love to find humor wherever I can (I also think I am much funnier than my family does!)
+I enjoy walks, reading (all genres), TV mysteries, my vegetable garden, and spending time with my husband of 30 plus years, my family, and my friends.
+I love to find humor wherever I can.
+(I also think I am much funnier than my family does!)
 I believe that if everyone treats others as they want to be treated themselves, this world will be a better place.
 We have the ability to create, accept, and share positive energy.

 I am curious about how we learn.
-I believe we are programmed to learn, and I want to help you understand how you learn and get you excited about learning.
+I believe we are programmed to learn, and I want to help clients understand how they learn and get them excited about learning.
 I love witnessing clients learn about themselves and apply that learning to being their best self.